bradleyjay/datadog_test/datadog/answers.md

 ---
-> *I attempted to use the supplied Flask app at this stage - I ended up getting stuck actually sending the Flask function Trace sent to Datadog.
+> *I attempted to use the supplied Flask app at this stage - I ended up getting stuck actually sending trace data from the Flask app's functions to Datadog.
 I'll discuss why.
 In the end, I wrote my own script using the ddtrace API to create my own fake "server" app to trace.*
 >
-> *I'll first describe what I tried with the Datadog-supplied App, then the app I succeeded with.*
+> *I'll first describe what I tried with the Datadog-supplied App, then the app I succeeded with.
+Please feel free to skip down to the section title "Successful Tracing with a simple ddtrace script" if you'd like to see the working solution right away, instead.*
 ---

 ## My (unsuccessful) attempt at Tracing with the Datadog-supplied App